-Your practice website is the mothership of your entire digital footprint.
+Your healthcare practice website is the mothership of your entire digital footprint.
 It’s a dynamic, evolving, interactive experience.
 Your website is the first impression patients have of you when impressions matter the most, and attention spans are non-existent.
+Is it helping build your healthcare practice or scaring patients away?
+We have highlighted 8 healthcare website best practices to help you win more credibility with your patients.

 If you’re concerned about your presence online including whether your profiles are correct on different review sites or if your office hours are properly listed on Yelp or Healthgrades, it all begins and ends with your website.